-Using technology and low-cost resource to improve quality and achieve 40% cost reduction in a due diligence project
+Using technology and specialist resources to improve quality and achieve 40% cost reduction in a due diligence project

-Clifford Chance were acting for a banking client in an exercise involving the internal transfer of loans.
-One element of this project involved completing due diligence questionnaires (DDQs) for multiple loan documents, with the aim of highlighting any restrictions on the ability to carry out this transfer.
+When we acted for a banking client in an exercise involving the internal transfer of loans, one element of this project involved completing due diligence questionnaires (DDQs) for multiple loan documents.
+The aim of this was to highlight any restrictions on the ability to carry out the loans transfer.

-The traditional approach to due diligence involves allocating documents to lawyers, who review them and complete a DDQ using a template in Microsoft Word.
-However, the documentation provided by clients is often incomplete (missing schedules or Amendment Agreements, for example).
+The traditional approach to due diligence involves allocating documents to lawyers who review them and complete a DDQ using a template in Microsoft Word.
+However, this approach poses several issues.

-This results in the review being delayed while these additional documents are sourced.
-In addition, completing the DDQ in Word means that the completed reviews need to be returned to a central person for collation and reporting.
-Also, when the DDQs are completed by multiple people it can result in inconsistencies.
+Using traditional methods for the DDQ means that the completed reviews need to be returned to a central person for collation and reporting, making it the responsibility of this one person to carry out this stage of the process correctly.
+In addition, when the DDQs are completed by multiple people it can result in inconsistencies.

-Our delivery centre proceeded to review all English language documents.
-They provided local Counsel with access to the CC Connect site, allowing foreign language documents to be reviewed using the same iSheet.
+Our Global Delivery Centre team then reviewed all English language documents.
+They also provided local counsel with access to the digital solution, allowing foreign language documents to be reviewed at the same time.

 The result: What happened as a result of introducing a new approach to DDQs?

 Combining the use of technology and expert resources in our Global Delivery Centre allowed us to providea high quality, cost-effective solution to the client in a collaborative and time efficient way.